Switching picosecond magnetoacoustic regimes in a ferromagnetic waveguide: Introduction

-Increasing demands for computing efficiency stimulate the quest for new ways of processing information.
-In recent years, prototypes and concepts for the construction of full-fledged magnonic computing devices have emerged~\cite{mahmoud2021spin,garlando2023numerical}.
-In particular, it has been demonstrated~\cite{mahmoud2020introduction} that the available magnonic elements, such as half-adder~\cite{wang2020magnonic}, diode~\cite{szulc2020spin} and a majority element~\cite{talmelli2020reconfigurable}, constitute a sufficient set for conventional digital computing.
-Several unconventional computing methods employing magnonics are being actively developed, such as neuromorphic and reservoir computing~\cite{papp2021nanoscale,watt2021enhancing,balynsky2021quantum}.
-All these approaches rely heavily on magnetostatic spin waves (MSW).
-Recent micromagnetic simulations predict the superiority of magnonic computation over classical 7-nm CMOS technologies~\cite{mahmoud2022would} but require improved MSW excitation efficiency, pulsed operation mode, and easy integration with existing CMOS and electronic components.
+Increasing demands for computing efficiency drive the search for new ways of processing information.
+In recent years, prototypes and concepts for constructing full-fledged magnonic computing devices have emerged~\cite{mahmoud2021spin,garlando2023numerical}.
+In particular, it has been demonstrated~\cite{mahmoud2020introduction} that available magnonic elements such as half-adder~\cite{wang2020magnonic}, diode~\cite{szulc2020spin} and majority gate~\cite{talmelli2020reconfigurable} form a sufficient set for conventional digital computing.
+Several unconventional computing methods employing magnonics are also being actively developed, including neuromorphic and reservoir computing~\cite{papp2021nanoscale,watt2021enhancing,balynsky2021quantum,korber2023pattern}.
+All these approaches rely heavily on magnetostatic spin waves.
+Recent micromagnetic simulations predict that magnonic computation can outperform classical 7-nm CMOS technologies~\cite{mahmoud2022would}, but this requires improved spin-wave excitation efficiency, pulsed operation, and seamless integration with existing CMOS and electronic components.

+One of the promising directions to meet these requirements is to utilize the coupling between spin waves and a surface acoustic waves (SAW).
+The studies of magneto-elastic interaction underlying this coupling have a long history, with pioneering works demonstrating mutual excitation of spin and acoustic waves in ferromagnetic films~\cite{pomerantz1961excitation, kooi1963interaction, wigen1965coherent}.
+This interaction enables acoustic control of spin wave parameters with superior energy efficiency (see ch.~8 of \cite{barman20212021}, ch.~10 of \cite{delsing20192019}, and \cite{Vlasov2022_magnetoac_review,Yang2021_review,Li2021mag-saw-review,bukharaev2018straintronics}) and selectivity to various acoustic modes~\cite{Yamamoto2022_SW-SAW_interaction_theor,babu2020interaction,Hwang2024couplMagAc}.
+Such a coupling is now actively explored in the modern field of picosecond magnetoacoustics~\cite{scherbakov2023ultrafast}, where short acoustic pulses enable novel dynamics.
+When short acoustic pulses are used, the spin wave-SAW coupling becomes a source of nonlinearity that does not require large dynamic amplitudes and can be harnessed for reservoir computing~\cite{yaremkevich2023chip}.